cupofskyr/SanityTrack/src/features.md

     *   Go back to the **Owner** dashboard.
 Show the `pendingPurchaseOrders` that the Manager submitted.
 Approve one.
     *   This shows how actions by one role create tasks or approvals for another, demonstrating a cohesive system.

-By following this script, you can create a clear and compelling video that showcases the full power and intelligence of the SanityTrack application.
+By following this script, you can create a clear and compelling video that showcases the full power and intelligence of the Leifur AI application.